How to Prepare for an HR Assistant Interview: Questions and Tips

 "Why do you want to work in HR?"

-They want to know you’ve thought beyond “I need a job.”
+They want to know if you've thought this through.

 Bad answers: